Summer and winter schools

 There are opportunities for students looking for an overseas experience that fit within the inter-semester break.

-To keep up to date with virtual programmes, as well as the opening of future short-term opportunities, please be sure to join our mailing list.
+To keep up to date with short-term opportunities, including virtual programmes please be sure to join our mailing list.

 Summer and winter programmes in conjunction with or at partner institutions are usually open to all students.
 Eligibility requirements may differ from semester exchange requirements.